Maryland MS-13 Program Leader Pleads Guilty in Federal Court to a Violent Racketeering Conspiracy, Including Attempted Murder

 This case is part of Project Safe Neighborhoods (PSN), a program bringing together all levels of law enforcement and the communities they serve to reduce violent crime and make our neighborhoods safer for everyone.
 Attorney General Jeff Sessions reinvigorated PSN in 2017 as part of the Department’s renewed focus on targeting violent criminals, directing all U.S. Attorney’s Offices to work in partnership with federal, state, local, and tribal law enforcement and the local community to develop effective, locally based strategies to reduce violent crime.

-The investigation was conducted by DEA, HSI Baltimore, the Prince George’s County Police Department, the Montgomery County Police Department, the Prince George’s County State’s Attorney’s Office, and the Montgomery County State’s Attorney’s Office for their work in the investigation.
-The Montgomery County and Prince George’s County Departments of Corrections, HSI Baltimore’s Operation Community Shield Task Force, and the Maryland Department of Corrections Intelligence Unit provided investigative assistance.
-This Organized Crime Drug Enforcement Task Forces case is being prosecuted by Trial Attorney Catherine K. Dick of the Criminal Division’s Organized Crime and Gang Section, Assistant U.S. Attorneys William D. Moomau, Ray D. McKenzie, and Lindsay Eyler Kaplan of the District of Maryland.
+United States Attorney Robert K. Hur and Assistant Attorney General Brian A. Benczkowski commended the DEA; HSI Baltimore, the Prince George’s County Police Department, the Montgomery County Police Department, the Prince George’s County State’s Attorney’s Office, and the Montgomery County State’s Attorney’s Office for their work in the investigation.
+Mr. Hur and Mr. Benczkowski also recognized the Montgomery County and Prince George’s County Departments of Corrections, HSI Baltimore’s Operation Community Shield Task Force, and the Maryland Department of Corrections Intelligence Unit for their assistance.
+Mr. Hur and Mr. Benczkowski thanked Assistant United States Attorneys William D. Moomau, Ray D. McKenzie, and Lindsay Eyler Kaplan and Trial Attorney Catherine K. Dick with the Justice Department’s Organized Crime and Gang Section, who are prosecuting this Organized Crime Drug Enforcement Task Force case.